Enhancement Shaman DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 Our opener changes quite a lot depending on build and target count.
 Use the tool below to adjust the display based on the fight style, and it will populate depending on your choices in the rotation tool.

-Enhancement has quite a few things to set up before it can get started when entering combat, but once its major cooldowns are rolling you can usually transition smoothly into our priority list.
-Key notes to bear in mind are:
+Depending on your build and fight type, Enhancement has a few things to set up once it enters combat.
+Once its major cooldowns are rolling however, you can transition smoothly into the regular priority list.
+Key notes based on your selections are:

 Enhancement Shaman Hero Talent Changes —